sh0nk/solr-sudachi/README.md

 This plugin is based on [elasticsearch-sudachi](https://github.com/WorksApplications/elasticsearch-sudachi) which includes the common lucene Tokenizer and TokenFilters.

-Only the difference from the original elasticsearch-sudachi is that `Tokenizer` outputs the original form of the input characters, unlike that elasticsearch-sudachi does return normalized form.

 ## Install

 1. `mvn package` to generate `solr-sudachi-1.0.0-SNAPSHOT-jar-with-dependencies.jar` in `target/`.